stryker-mutator/stryker-mutator.github.io/blog/2023-10-18-stryker4s-0-15-is-here.md

 <!-- truncate -->

 **New to mutation testing?** It's a unique way to assess the quality of your tests.
-Check out our [RoboBar 🤖🍷 example](https://stryker-mutator.io/docs/General/example/) to understand why 100% code coverage doesn't tell the whole story.
+Check out our [RoboCoasters 🤖🎢 example](https://stryker-mutator.io/docs/General/example/) to understand why 100% code coverage doesn't tell the whole story.
 You can also explore our [new playground to experience mutation testing in action (C#)](https://stryker-mutator.io/stryker-playground).
 Mutation testing is the key to gauging the effectiveness of your tests.

 To update or install Stryker4s, adjust your `plugins.sbt` file: